SURFZJY/ChineseAddress_OCR/README.md

 Some files of wechat program (微信小程序的一些文件)

 ## Results
-In our dataset, the accuracy of exactly correct is 83% ,accuracy of edit distance less than 3 is 97%.
+In our dataset, the accuracy of exactly correct is 83%, accuracy of edit distance less than 3 is 97%.
 Our program has a high accuracy at identifying very fuzzy multi-line addresses.

 <div style="float:left;border:solid 1px 000;margin:2px;"><img src="https://github.com/Walleclipse/ChineseAddress_OCR/raw/master/demo/result2.png" width="750" ></div>